About Ukraine Adoption

 Ukraine adoption eligibility requirements are subject to change per Ukraine’s adoption laws.
 CAN updates these guidelines as necessary.

-The time frame to complete international adoption from Ukraine is currently about 12 to 15 months.
+The time frame to complete international adoption from Ukraine is usually about 12 to 18 months.
 The total adoption process time can vary depending on the time families take to complete their dossier paperwork, their preferences for age and gender, and country processes.
 This timeframe is subject to change; please consult CAN for the most current processing times for your adoption from Ukraine.

 1. Application and Approval